 Category Form No. MOR Ref.
-Report Title Frequency Submission Deadline Submission Procedure A-3 BSP 7-26-18.1H 4358S Copy of entry in NSSLA records of written approval of majority of directors on credit accommodation to directors and officers with accompanying Certification on Loans Granted to Directors/Officers As approved 20th business day from date of approval Original - ISD I A-3 Unnumbered 4162S (CL-050 dated 10.04.07 and CL-059 dated 11.28.07) Report on Borrowings of BSP Personnel Quarterly 15th banking day after end of reference quarter Original to SDC В 41725 Audited/Unaudited Financial Statements required in Sec.
-4181S accompanied by annual report 2 (to members, if any) Annually 120th/60th day after end of fiscal year as required in Sec.
+Report Title Frequency Submission Deadline Submission Procedure В 4172S Audited/Unaudited Financial Statements required in Sec.
+4181S accompanied by annual report (to members, if any) Annually 120th/60th day after end of fiscal year as required in Sec.
 4181S Original - ISD I В SES II Form 15 (NP08-TB) 4147S (As amended by Cir.
-No. 758 dated 05.11.12 Biographical Data of Trustees/Officers with rank of SVP and above with ID picture Upon every election/ re-election or appointment/ promotion or if change in name 10th business day from date of election/re-election of the trustees/meeting of the board of trustees in which the officers are appointed/promoted Hard copy to appropriate department of the SES and M-024 dated - Updated Bio-data in case of change of name due to change in civil status occurs 10th business day from the date the change of name occurred
+No. 758 dated 05.11.12, M-024 dated 07.31.08 Biographical Data of Trustees/Officers with rank of senior vice president and above with ID picture Upon every election/ re-election or appointment/ promotion or if change in name or residential address occurs 20th business day from date of election/re-election of the trustees/meeting of the board of trustees in which the officers are appointed/promoted Hard copy to appropriate department of the SES and Cir.
+No. 887 dated 10.07.15) - If submitted in CD form - Notarized first page of each of the trustees'/officers' Biographical Data saved in CD and control proof list 20th business day from the date the change of name or residential address occurred